kavirajk/kavirajk.github.io/_posts/2015-07-26-intro-to-emacs-lisp-review.md

 On the whole, I enjoyed reading the manual.
 Hope anyone who wants to start customizing the Emacs would enjoy as much as I did.

+[Introduction to programming in Emacs Lisp](https://www.gnu.org/software/emacs/manual/eintr.html) covers basics of emacs lisp very well so that you can do basic emacs customizations and extensions.
+That being said there are many more important topics(like Macros) not touched by this manual.

+The comprehensive guide for emacs lisp would be another manual called [The GNU Emacs Lisp Reference Manual](https://www.gnu.org/software/emacs/manual/html_node/elisp/index.html)

 >“You don’t have to like Emacs to like it”—this seemingly paradoxical
 >statement is the secret of GNU Emacs.
 The plain, ‘out of the box’ Emacs
 >is a generic tool.
 Most people who use it, customize it to suit